michael-kitchin/CarND-Vehicle-Detection/README.md

 The goals / steps of this project are the following:

 * Perform Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images to train a Linear SVM classifier.
-* Use your trained classifier coupled with a sliding-window technique to search for vehicles in images.
+* Use a trained classifier coupled with a sliding-window technique to search for vehicles in images/videos.
 * Run this pipeline on a video stream to create heat maps (integrations) of recurring detections for outlier rejection and vehicle following.
 * Estimate and render bounding boxes for vehicles detected.